mrc-ide/public-events-microbit-epidemic/docs/KIT.md

   the weight of batteries they hold is significant; we are a bit concerned these cases might fall open more often as they age.
 Perhaps look out for a better option.

+  * In the meantime, when attaching the lanyard, clip it to not only the wallmount hole, but also through the loop of battery cable, then the batteries won't fall out very far.

 ### _100 wall-mount cases for micro:bit_.